RonaldLePape/DEVOPS_DSTI_Project/README.md

 ## Documentation:

-Specific README file can be found in each project's subdirectory
+Specific README file can be found in each project's subdirectory.

+## Review of the project's folders:

+- Root folder
+- Folder IaC
+- Images
+- Istio
+- K3s
+- Nginx-Certbot
+- Postgres
+- UserApi

+<br><br>

+# Below are some illustrations of the project's main features

 ## Landing page: